Home Verdict Unmeet About Request a Demo →

 What Unmeet is

 Plenty of tools record what was said.
-Unmeet decides whether the meeting should have happened at all.
-It's a fundamentally different category — and a fundamentally different value proposition.
+We think the bigger question is whether the meeting should have happened at all.
+That's a different category, and a different value proposition.

-Unmeet's agents don't sit in the meeting.
-They sit in the tools your team uses — project boards, code platforms, team chat, ticket systems, and calendars — and read what's actually getting done.
-Then they compare that against the meeting's purpose and answer one question.
+Our plan: Unmeet's agents don't sit in the meeting.
+They sit in the tools your team already uses — project boards, code platforms, team chat, ticket systems, documents, calendars — and read what's actually getting done.
+Then they compare that against each meeting's purpose, score the gap, and recommend what to do about it.

 Unmeet vs. the meeting-tool market